bitcoin-computer/docs/More-Examples/wallet.md

 }
 ```

-Computing the balance it a two step process.
-The first step is to find the utxos of the address.
+Computing the balance is a two step process.
+The first step is to find all the unspent transaction outputs (utxos) of the address.
+The utxos store the cryptocurrency.
 The second step is to sum up the satoshis in the utxos.

 ```js
 async getBalance(address: Address) {